 Key takeaways

-- Connecting templates to execution platforms strengthens outcomes: tools like monday work management help turn static change plans into living workflows that surface risks early and keep teams aligned in real time.
+- Connecting templates to execution platforms strengthens outcomes: Intelligent solutions like monday work management help turn static change plans into living workflows that surface risks early.

 A change management plan template is a structured framework that guides organizations through planning, implementing, and sustaining change.
 It serves as a blueprint for managing the people side of transformation, from early impact assessment to long-term adoption and reinforcement.